nuelsitanggang/Math-of-Intelligence/Principal Component Analysis/README.md

 # Principal Component Analysis

 Principal Component Analysis (PCA) is a linear transformation technique that can be used for reduce dimensionality of a dataset.
-The goal of PCA is to find detect correlation between variables.
-The dimensionality reduction than can be done based on how strong the correlation between the variables.
+The goal is to explain the maximum amount of variance with the fewest number of principal components.
+PCA detect the correlation between variables, the dimensionality reduction than can be done based on how strong the correlation between them.

 ## Dataset Information